giorgiasorr/patient-treatment-expectations/readme.md

 ## Overview

 Online health platforms such as Reddit provide a space where patients share experiences, concerns, and expectations about treatments.
-These expectations—beliefs about what a treatment will or will not do—play an important role in treatment engagement and outcomes, but remain underexplored from an NLP perspective.
+These expectations, which are beliefs about what a treatment will or will not do, play an important role in treatment engagement and outcomes, but remain underexplored from an NLP perspective.

 This project focuses on modelling and automatically detecting patient expectations of treatment outcomes from text, using a combination of synthetic and real-world data.